Dragoon-Lab/LaitsV3/documentation/logs-structure.md

 -- message: `{"time": 60.2, "node": "fat content", "type": "quantity-initial-value", "value": "0.35", "correct-value": "0.35", "checkResult":  "CORRECT"}`
-For the calculation tab, `solution-step` logging can be broken into several messages, depending on how the grading/evaluation is done:  each `solution-step` should something that is evaluated (turns red/rgeen) separately.
+For the calculation tab, `solution-step` logging can be broken into several messages, depending on how the grading/evaluation is done:  each `solution-step` should be something that is evaluated (turns red/rgeen) separately.

 Student closes node editor: